 |File||File system events, such as files written to directory locations on the endpoint.
 The associated process and user context are included.

-An example is a malware file copied to a location that Windows Update uses.
+Possible examples are a malware file being copied to a location that Windows Update uses, or content changes made to a file.

 |Network||Network connection events, such as an HTTP request to an internet location, including the associated process and user context.
 Events are recorded for all inbound and outbound TCP connections.